saitejasri1/health-sensing-data-pipeline/README.md

     ```

 ### Viewing the Output

-After successful execution, the `output/` directory (created at the project root) will contain the following Parquet files:
+At the conclusion of the successful implementation, the `output/` directory (constructed at the project root) will include the following Parquet files:

-  * `cleaned_events.parquet`: The fully transformed and cleaned event data.
+  * `cleaned_events.parquet`: Your fully transformed and cleaned event data.
-  * `daily_event_counts.parquet`: A summary of event counts per event type per day.
+  * `daily_event_counts.parquet`:A summary of event counts per event type per day.
   * `total_active_users.parquet`: The total count of unique active users.
-  * `most_active_user.parquet`: The user ID and event count for the most active app user.
+  * `most_active_user.parquet`: The user ID and event count for the most active app user.(commented in datapipeline.py)
-  * `malformed_events.log`: A log file detailing any malformed events encountered during extraction.
+  * `malformed_events.log`:A log file that describes any malformed events found in the extraction.

-To easily inspect the contents of these Parquet files, I've provided a helper script `outputs.py`.
+To see the contents of these Parquet files with ease, I have created a man-page script `outputs.py`.

 **How to Run the Inspection Script:**

-1. Save the code above as `outputs.py` inside your `code/` directory.
+1. Copy the code above and save it with the name `outputs.py` inside your `code/` directory.
-2. Ensure you have already run `datapipeline.py` at least once to generate the output files.
+2. You must have produced the output files by running `datapipeline.py` at least once.
-3. Navigate to the `code/` directory in your terminal:
+3. Navigate to your terminal's `code/` directory:
     ```bash
     cd your_project_root/code
     ```